dataset-ninja/water-segmentation/README.md

-# Water Segmentation
+# WaterDataset v2

-Water Segmentation is a dataset for semantic segmentation task.
+WaterDataset is a dataset for semantic segmentation task.